neondatabase-labs/pgpi/README.md

 ### Connection options

+The `--client-listen-port` and `--server-connect-port` options determine the ports on which Elephantshark listens and connects.
+As described above, they both default to `5432`.

+The `--client-listen-ip` option determines the IP address Elephantshark binds to when listening for a client connection.
+The default is `127.0.0.1` (i.e. `localhost` on IPv4).
+You could also specify, for example, `::1` (`localhost` on IPv6) or `0.0.0.0` or `::` (wildcard addresses on IPv4 and IPv6).
+Be sure that a local Postgres install is not listening on the same port.
+In particular, note that if Postgres is listening on `127.0.0.1` then Elephantshark will agree to listen on `0.0.0.0`, but connections to `127.0.0.1` will go to Postgres, not Elephantshark.

 The `--server-sslnegotiation direct` option tells Elephantshark to initiate a TLS connection to the server immediately, without first sending an SSLRequest message (this is a [new feature in Postgres 17+](https://www.postgresql.org/docs/current/release-17.html#RELEASE-17-LIBPQ) and saves a network round-trip).
 Specifying `--server-sslnegotiation postgres` has the opposite effect.
 The default is `--server-sslnegotiation mimic`, which has Elephantshark do whatever the connecting client did.